thoridw/survey_analysis/README.md

 ## Repository Structure

 ```
-├── data                                # folder containing the data used
+├── data_minibatch                      # folder containing the data used
     ├── processed
-    ├── raw
+    ├── raw                             # minibatch of the data used
 ├── notebooks                           # Stata do-file with econometric models
     ├── 0_Data_preparaption.ipynb       # Data preparation to generate processed from raw data files
     ├── 1_Analysis.ipynb                # Data analysis and outputs for paper